cyb0rgdoll/freshtermux/README.md

 # Install and configure Oh My Zsh
 - **Oh My Zsh will not make you a 10x developer ... but you may feel like one.**

-- The above sentence comes from [Oh My Zsh README](https://github.com/ohmyzsh/ohmyzsh/blob/master/README.md), which means "pretend to force is the first productivity".
+- The above sentence comes from [Oh My Zsh README](https://github.com/ohmyzsh/ohmyzsh/blob/master/README.md), - - -
-- I don't use Oh My Zsh to pretend to make the terminal fancy.
-As a pragmatist, I really like the automatic suggestion, completion, and code highlighting functions, which greatly improves the input efficiency of the terminal.
-So regardless of platform, Oh My Zsh will be installed.
+- Plugins such as automatic suggestion, completion, and code highlighting functions will be installed which will tremousdly improve input effectincy for your terminal and make it user friendly for beginners.

+- On the first run, Powerlevel10k configuration wizard will ask you a few questions and configure your prompt.
+If it doesn't trigger automatically, type p10k configure.
+Configuration wizard creates ~/.p10k.zsh based on your preferences.
+Additional prompt customization can be done by editing this file.
+It has plenty of comments to help you navigate through configuration options.

 # Install zsh
 ```